 Value winner: ExpressVPN

-Here is a quick recap of the results for this ExpressVPN vs IPVanish comparison:
+Here is a quick recap of the results of this ExpressVPN vs IPVanish comparison:

 - Speed – ExpressVPN